AaltoSciComp/python-for-scicomp/content/scipy.rst

 .. questions::

    - When you need more advanced mathematical functions, where do you look?

 .. objectives::

    - Understand that SciPy exists and what kinds of things it has.
+   - Understand the importance of using external libraries and how to use them.
    - Understand the purpose of wrapping existing C/Fortran code.
    - Non-objective: know details of everything (or anything) in SciPy.